microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 ![AG on OpenShift](../graphics/AG_on_OpenShift.jpg)

+<pre>**NOTE: The components used for this Module as of April 2019 are preview software and can not be used for production purposes.
+Once production version of these components are available the workshop will be updated.**</pre>

 Proceed to the Activity to learn how to use an Operator to deploy and configure an Availability Group on OpenShift.

 <p style="border-bottom: 1px solid lightgrey;"></p>